Disqualifying offences for security licences

 Non-disqualifying offences and conduct

-- offences listed above that are older than 10 years
+- disqualifying offences that are older than 10 years

-- any unrecorded findings of guilt against you (i.e. no conviction recorded)
+- any unrecorded findings of guilt against you—i.e. matters heard in a court where no conviction was recorded

-- if it would not be in the public interest for you to hold a licence.
+- whether it’s in the public interest for you to hold a licence.